-I give the description of product j and market t to an LLM like ChatGPT and ask it generate a prediction for δ{jt} .
+I give the description of product j and market t to an LLM and ask it generate a prediction for $\delta{jt}$ .
 If instructed, it will reply with a guess.
-These predictions may be bad (and probably will be), which I address in the next subsection.
+These predictions may be bad (and probably will be), which I address below.
 The full prompt I use is:

 System Instructions: You are a skilled analyst tasked with making forecasts for a market research firm, focusing on the competition between brands and alternative products at a local level.

 Query: Given data on market shares in the energy drinks product category at the zip code level, you have estimated the average utilities for each brand within the market using a logit model.
 The market shares are generated by taking a softmax of the utilities.
 The utility of the outside option is normalized to 0.